+Climb the mountains is my rallying call when I travel.
 I love to hike.
-There is something about waking up early in the morning and knowing your day will be spent putting one boot in front of the other and climbing a mountain … whether Croatia, Italy or the USA … that energizes me.
+There is something about waking up early in the morning and knowing your day will be spent putting one boot in front of the other and climbing a mountain … whether Croatia, Italy, or the USA … that energizes me.

 It’s funny when you try to explain to the “pina colada and suntanning-perfect-vacation” demographic why climbing eight to 12 miles daily up steep mountains on your vacation is fun.

 I just always have my mind on the pinnacle view—the payoff.
 When I climbed the steep terrain of the mountains in northern Tuscany, I knew a sense of pride that was different – physical gratification – that I just don’t get from the completion of a major work project.
 That’s cerebral.
 And don’t get me wrong, this brainiac dopamine rush is great.
 BUT I like feeling wonder when I hike to the top of the mountain.
 I want what I call “pinnacle pride” of knowing I am physically tough enough to climb that mountain.
 And I love when my aching knees and sore ankles are rewarded and I can stop and smell the moss.

 Picture if you will climbing since early morning the undulating ridge on a gravel path leading up onto the peak of Monte Prado, the highest in Tuscany at 2054 meters.
 The Alpi Apuane and Apennine mountain ranges in Northern Italy are a hiker’s heaven.
 Slowly twirl 360 degrees to see nature’s canvas painted in such bold bursts of colors—blues, greens, browns and greys—with the wild swipe of the painter’s brush.
 It makes me tremble especially when I look straight down a cliff and experience vertigo.